The Art of Storytelling – The Salton Sea

-This 4 1/2 day workshop by National Geographic Photographer Gerd Ludwig is for photographers and serious amateurs who want to take their photography to the next level.
+This 5 ½ day workshop by National Geographic Photographer Gerd Ludwig is for photographers and committed amateurs who want to take their photography to the next level.
 It concentrates on the aesthetic, technical, and logistical aspects of photographing with personal vision and balanced objectivity.
-It is designed to help photographers develop a personal eye, and to leave feeling inspired.
+It is designed to help photographers develop a personal eye and to leave feeling inspired.

-Be prepared for long hours of shooting, editing, critiquing and interacting with one another and with the instructor (don’t worry, you will have fun too).
+Be prepared for long hours of shooting, editing, critiquing and interacting with one another and with me (don’t worry, you will have fun too).

-Gerd will stress finding and researching subjects, photographing people in an intimate fashion, making photographs that communicate emotionally as well as editorially, and using aesthetics in a sophisticated manner.
+Gerd will emphasize the process of finding and researching subjects, photographing people in an intimate fashion, making photographs that communicate emotionally as well as editorially, and using aesthetics in a sophisticated manner.
 Workshop participants will be encouraged to take professional risks to produce top quality work worthy of publications, books or galleries.
-Gerd will outline the structural elements and differences between a reportage, series, and essay and openly share the personal approaches he uses to create his own stories

 Technical discussions will focus on how to use photographic tools in real-world scenarios to capture atmosphere and mood, while maintaining a sense of place; approach subjects and establish trust in order to photograph people in an intimate fashion; use form, lighting, and color in a sophisticated manner to communicate emotionally as well as editorially; balance a personal point of view while respecting a subject’s situation; and use focused editing to reveal a story’s essential truth.
 Gerd will share his own photographic techniques, such as his choice of cameras, lenses, lighting, strobes, and filters.
 He will explain how capturing quality images at extremely high ISOs has enabled him to tackle stories for National Geographic Magazine that previously were impossible to explore (Moscow Never Sleeps, Chernobyl, Russian Orthodox Church, Sleeping Cars etc).

 Gerd will address the changing market for photographers, and how to expand short assignments into long-term personal projects using the latest fund-raising, distribution, and marketing methods.
-As a pioneer in crowdfunding, Gerd successfully financed his latest trip to the Chernobyl zone via Kickstarter and ran a second successful Kickstarter campaign to publish his 20-year retrospective book “The Long Shadow of Chernobyl,” which accompanies his interactive multimedia iPad app.
+As a pioneer in crowdfunding, Gerd successfully financed a recent trip to the Chernobyl zone via Kickstarter and ran a second successful Kickstarter campaign to publish his award-winning 20-year retrospective book “The Long Shadow of Chernobyl,” which accompanies his interactive multimedia iPad app.

-To sign up, please send your deposit of $175 through Paypal to [email protected] .
-Please contact us if you have any questions about using PayPal.
-A second payment of $400 is due by October 1st and the final balance of $400 is due by October 15th.
-Workshop is limited to 9 students.
+The basic workshop fee is $1185 per student.
+To sign up, please send your deposit of $185 through Paypal to [email protected] Please contact us if you have any questions.
+A second payment of $500 is due by May 8th and the final balance of $500 is due by May 22nd.
+The workshop is limited to 7 students.

 All payments are non-refundable.
 If a participant cancels, the first two payments will become a credit towards future workshops.